department-of-veterans-affairs/va.gov-team/products/platform/medallia/research/CY21-Q1/research-plan.md

 We will conduct remote moderated usability testing and directed interviews via Zoom using the Perigean contract.
 These methods will help us:

 - Gather quantitative data on usability of the survey through the usability testing and some of the directed interview questions
   - Discern whether or not the form is easy to locate.
-This will be measured through calculating button findability, success rate and time to find.
+This will be measured through calculating button findability success rate and time to find.
+- Gather qualitative data on thoughts and impressions via the directed interviews
   - Discern whether or not the form is sufficient regarding the feedback users aim to submit
-  - Discern expectations on how the forms are processed and handled
-- Gather qualitative data on thoughts and impressions via the directed interviews
   - Understand veteran priorities & motivations for submitting feedback

-We will be utilizing a digitial prototyping program (either InVision or Figma) to perform the usaibility tests over Zoom.
+We will be utilizing the digitial prototyping program Figma to perform the usaibility tests over Zoom.

 ## Participants and Recruitment

-We are seeking to perform this test with 15 participants
+We are seeking to perform this test with 12 participants

 **Must have for participants**

 - Users who have visited VA.gov previously
-- Roughly half the participants will be tested using a mobile prototype.
-Therefore, seven participants who answer *yes* to:
+- We are seeking to peform this usability test with 5 mobile participants.
+Therefore, five participants who answer *yes* to:
   - Do you prefer to use your mobile device when visiting VA.gov?
+  - *Note: if this is too strict of a qualifier, we can ask "Have you visited VA.gov on your mobile device previously?"*

 **Good to have for participants**